-Lessons from the movie- THE INTERN
+Lessons From The Movie- THE INTERN

 Books, stories, movies, and whatnot, still even the summation of all of them can not make you realize the importance of this value and the worth it carries with it.
 You can truly know this once you experience it.
-How trust is build up gradually in the characters with time is remarkable.
+How trust is built up gradually in the characters with time is remarkable.
 Having someone you can trust is absolute bliss, nurture and take care of it because valuable as it is, delicate it gets.

 2. Your Dreams

 The relationship with our dreams is like that of a child with his parents.
 Only the parents can guess how their ward is doing, and it is doubtful for any other parent to completely understand anyone else’s child.
 The same goes with your dream; only you hold the ability to understand the value your dream carries.
 Again, it’s unlikely that anyone else would.
 In some cases, even loved ones don’t understand how much your dream means to you.
 You can’t rely on people to understand you or your dream, so you better tighten your belt and get to act on and cherish your dreams all by yourself.

 This is one of the lessons you have to learn for yourself because it is shown indirectly.
 Anne Hathway(playing Jules Ostin) is so involved in her business and venture that she hardly gets to take out time for her family.
 And this is the value she herself learns as the movie proceeds.
 Not giving their family much time itself caused mental chaos for her, piling it over other burdens.
 And you surely don’t wish for your family to stand over your head when the whole world is crushing you.